Powerlearnproject/se-assignment-day-2-git-and-github-silvioukoth/README.md

 git commit -m "Your message": Commit with a descriptive message. git push origin main: (If applicable) Send commits to GitHub.
 What are Commits?
 Snapshots of your project at a point in time.
 Record changes made.
 How They Help:
 Track changes over time.
 Revert to past versions.
 Enable team collaboration.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+In Git, branching is like creating a separate line of development.
+Instead of working directly on the main project (often called "main" or "master"), you create a new branch, where you can make changes without affecting the main codebase.
+Why Branching is Important for Collaborative Development on GitHub:

+Isolation: Branches allow developers to work on new features or bug fixes independently, preventing conflicts and ensuring the stability of the main codebase.
+Experimentation: Developers can experiment with new ideas without risking the main project.
+Collaboration: Multiple developers can work on different features simultaneously without interfering with each other's work.
+Code Review: Branches make it easy to review code changes before they are merged into the main codebase.
+Process of Creating, Using, and Merging Branches:

+Creating a Branch:

+Use the git branch <branch_name> command to create a new branch.
+Then, use git checkout <branch_name> to switch to that branch, or combine the commands using git checkout -b <branch_name>.
+Example: git checkout -b feature-new-login
+Using a Branch:

+Once you're on a branch, you can make changes, commit them, and push them to the remote repository.
+These changes are isolated to the branch and do not affect the main codebase.
+Merging a Branch:

+When you're finished with your changes, you can merge the branch back into the main codebase.
+First, switch to the main branch: git checkout main Then, use the git merge <branch_name> command to merge the changes.
+Example: git merge feature-new-login
+If there are conflicts, Git will prompt you to resolve them manually.
+After resolving conflicts, you will stage and commit the merged code.
+Once merged, you can delete the branch: git branch -d <branch_name>.
+It is also good practice to delete the branch on github as well.
+Pull Requests (GitHub):

+In a typical GitHub workflow, developers often use pull requests to merge branches.
+A pull request is a request to merge changes from one branch into another.
+It allows for code review and discussion before the changes are merged.
+GitHub provides a user-friendly interface for creating and managing pull requests.
+Typical Workflow:

+Create a new branch for a feature or bug fix.
+Make changes and commit them to the branch.
+Push the branch to GitHub.
+Create a pull request to merge the branch into the main branch.
+Review the code and discuss any changes.
+Merge the pull request.
+Delete the branch.
+Pull the most recent main branch to your local machine.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?